Recording taxes on Bitcoin

 Remittance only tax

 A few countries operate a ‘remittance only’ basis tax structure, initially set up with fiat in mind for individuals who own an internationally based business.
 The idea originally was to bring wealth into their countries from abroad.
+You can find out more about the benefits of moving to Malta for example.

 However, with Bitcoin, there is more flexibility as this is underpinned by the fact that the server which holds the Bitcoin could be based internationally from where you live.
 In effect, even if you run your entire business – you’re not remitting money to that country if you receive it in Bitcoin.